kergoth/dotfiles/mercurial/extensions/evolve/docs/evolve-faq.rst

   $ hg record
   # commit the second part
   $ hg commit
-  # informs mercurial of what appened
+  # informs mercurial of what happened
   # current changeset (.) and previous one (.^) replace A (42)
   $ hg prune --new . --new .^ 42